paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 (3) The convening authority shall detail not less than the number of members necessary to impanel the court-martial under [section 829 of this title](./chapter-047-uniform-code-of-military-justice.md#section-829) (article 29).

+(4) When convening a court-martial, the convening authority shall detail as members thereof members of the armed forces under such regulations as the President may prescribe for the randomized selection of qualified personnel, to the maximum extent practicable.

 **(f)** Before a court-martial is assembled for the trial of a case, the convening authority may excuse a member of the court from participating in the case.
 Under such regulations as the Secretary concerned may prescribe, the convening authority may delegate the authority of the convening authority under this subsection to the staff judge advocate or legal officer of the convening authority or to any other principal assistant.

 ### Statutory Notes

-#### Amendment of Subsection (e)
-Pub.
-L. 117–263, div.
-A, title V, § 543(a), (b), Dec.
-23, 2022, 136 Stat.
-2582, provided that, effective on the date that is two years after Dec.
-23, 2022, and applicable with respect to courts-martial convened on or after that date, subsection (e) of this section is amended by adding at the end the following new paragraph:

-(4) When convening a court-martial, the convening authority shall detail as members thereof members of the armed forces under such regulations as the President may prescribe for the randomized selection of qualified personnel, to the maximum extent practicable.

-See 2022 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |